MANAGING ENTERPRISE SECURITY POLICIES – TOTAL NETWORK TRANSPARENCY

 Host Configuration – ESP can identify a wide variety of configuration settings for a machine's operating system, including its applications, remote connectivity, processes and services, account and file permissions, file system content, and system performance.

 Users – The Elemental solution makes it possible to have visibility into who is logged in and what users are doing across your entire network.
-This enables polices to be implemented in a manner that addresses the rights and responsibilities of different parts of the organization.
+This enables policies to be implemented in a manner that addresses the rights and responsibilities of different parts of the organization.

 Network Traffic – The ESP agent continuously monitors traffic coming in and out of its host computer to identify machines, systems, and applications that are communicating on the network.
 The agent also passively listens to network traffic to expose, classify, and track unmanaged or unapproved machines.